 - Clothing fitting more snugly on the affected area

 - Thick or leathery appearance of the skin over the affected area

 Lymphedema is diagnosed with a physical examination.
 If an arm or leg is swollen, it is usually measured to compare it with the other arm or leg.
 If the swollen extremity is 2 cm (about 4/5 of an inch) larger than the other, it is generally considered lymphedema.

 Other tests used to confirm the diagnosis of lymphedema or to determine the cause include:

 What Is the Treatment for Lymphedema?

-There is no cure for lymphedema and treatment is aimed at reliving symptoms and reducing swelling or preventing it from getting worse.
+There is no cure for lymphedema.
+The goal of treatment is to relieve symptoms and reduce swelling or prevent it from getting worse.

-- Manual lymph drainage is a special type of massage therapy to help push lymph fluid out of the swollen parts of the body
+- A special type of massage therapy that works to help push lymph fluid out of the swollen parts of the body

 - Pneumatic pump